Assignment 2: Awesome Image Format

 00 00 03 00 00 00 02 ff 55 55

-As you can see the next 3 pixels repeat, so we use zero to indicate no repeating.
+As you can see the next 3 pixels do not repeat, so we use zero to indicate no repeating.
 We have 3 non-repeating pixels giving us 00 03 fc fc fc 00 00 00 67 00 67 .

 00 00 03 00 00 00 02 ff 55 55 00 03 fc fc fc 00 00 00 67 00 67